-Homophobic means bullying someone because of their gender or feelings; calling someone gay or lesbian to hurt their feelings would be homophobic.
+Homophobic means bullying someone because of their gender or sexuality.

-Sexist means bullying someone because of their sex/gender (whether they are a boy or a girl).
+Sexist means bullying someone because of their sex (whether they are a boy or a girl).

 Cyber bullying involves sending horrid messages over the internet or by text message.

 Bullying can be done through another person, by one person sending another person to say nasty things.